fabfog/struttura/README.md

             - api: queries and mutations interacting with the BE, like RTQK (with Redux), Apollo (GraphQL), React-Query, etc.
             - global states like Redux, Zustand, etc.

-- `features`: not reusable parts of the project, they implement the actual pages of the app
+- `features`: non-reusable parts of the project, they implement the actual pages of the app
     - [Name]
         - `index.tsx`: entry point exporting the page/feature (as default)
         - `connectors`: a connector is a component or hook that combine reusable components, or hooks, or functions (or anything else) to build app-specific parts.
 Only components and hooks folders are generated, because that's what you'll need to connect reusable parts to specific features.